Laughing Emoji π β Every Laugh Reaction, Every Generation

 Gen Z take: Also considered dated.
 Seen as exaggerated and performative.
 Gen Z finds it cringe.

-Best for: Older millennial/Boomer humor, when something is genuinely beyond-funny
+Best for: Older millennial/Boomer humor, when something is beyond-funny

 Gen Z take: The current gold standard laugh reaction for Gen Z. Ironic, dry, expressive.